saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/dataspat08.jpg">

-If you want to redo the above parts of the exercise, the following syntax will remove the different objects you created.
+If you want to redo the above parts of the exercise for practice, the following syntax will remove the different objects you created.

 * The following syntax, when uncommented, removes the new columns from the two tables.